Assyrian people: Language

 Being stateless, Assyrians are typically multilingual, speaking both their native language and learning those of the societies they reside in.
 While many Assyrians have fled from their traditional homeland recently, a substantial number still reside in Arabic-speaking countries speaking Arabic alongside the Neo-Aramaic languages and is also spoken by many Assyrians in the diaspora.
 The most commonly spoken languages by Assyrians in the diaspora are English, German and Swedish.
 Historically many Assyrians also spoke Turkish, Armenian, Azeri, Kurdish, and Persian and a smaller number of Assyrians that remain in Iran, Turkey (Istanbul and Tur Abdin) and Armenia still do today.

-Many loanwords from the aforementioned languages also exist in the Neo-Aramaic languages, with the Iranian languages and Turkish being the greatest influences overall.
+Many loanwords from the aforementioned languages exist in the Neo-Aramaic languages, with the Iranian languages and Turkish being the greatest influences overall.
 Only Turkey is reported to be experiencing a population increase of Assyrians in the four countries constituting their historical homeland, largely consisting of Assyrian refugees from Syria and a smaller number of Assyrians returning from the diaspora in Europe.

 Script

 Assyrians predominantly use the Syriac script, which is written from right to left.
 It is one of the Semitic abjads directly descending from the Aramaic alphabet and shares similarities with the Phoenician, Hebrew and the Arabic alphabets.
 It has 22 letters representing consonants, three of which can be also used to indicate vowels.
 The vowel sounds are supplied either by the reader's memory or by optional diacritic marks.
 Syriac is a cursive script where some, but not all, letters connect within a word.
 It was used to write the Syriac language from the 1st century AD.

 The oldest and classical form of the alphabet is the ʾEsṭrangēlā script.
 Although ʾEsṭrangēlā is no longer used as the main script for writing Syriac, it has received some revival since the 10th century, and it has been added to the Unicode Standard in September, 1999.
 The East Syriac dialect is usually written in the Maḏnḥāyā form of the alphabet, which is often translated as "contemporary", reflecting its use in writing modern Neo-Aramaic.
 The West Syriac dialect is usually written in the Serṭā form of the alphabet.
 Most of the letters are clearly derived from ʾEsṭrangēlā, but are simplified, flowing lines.

-Furthermore, for practical reasons, Assyrian people would also use the Latin alphabet, especially in social media.
+Furthermore, for practical reasons, Assyrian people sometimes use the Latin alphabet, especially in social media.